BarbellG33k/v0-elastic-habits/documentation/data-retrieval-optimization.md

 ### Dashboard Indicators

 Users see clear indicators of data periods:
-- Recent Activity: "*20 most recent"
+- Recent Activity: "*last 7 days"
+- Current Streak: "*last 7 days"
 - Insights: "*90 days"
-- Current Streak: "*365 days"
+- Long-term Streaks: "*365 days"

 This transparency helps users understand what data they're seeing and builds trust in the accuracy of the metrics.